oracle-samples/weblogic-examples/samples/spring-framework-petclinic-12.2.1.4/README.md

 # Spring PetClinic Sample Application

-This repo is a fork of the [spring-projects/spring-framework-petclinic](https://github.com/spring-petclinic/spring-framework-petclinic/tree/5.3.x).
+This repo is a fork of the [spring-projects/spring-framework-petclinic](https://github.com/spring-petclinic/spring-framework-petclinic/tree/5.3.x) repo.

-This version is for the **Oracle WebLogic community** to deploy a Spring based application on a specific **WebLogic Domain** release.
+This version is for the **Oracle WebLogic community** to deploy a Spring-based application on a specific **WebLogic Domain** release.
-The example follows the same **3-layer architecture** (i.e. presentation --> service --> repository) included in spring-framework-petclinic version.
+The example follows the same **3-layer architecture** (i.e. presentation --> service --> repository) included in the `spring-framework-petclinic` version.

 <!--
 ## Understanding the Spring PetClinic application with a few diagrams